v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

   **Default**: Disable

 - **Internet Explorer check server certificate revocation**:
   This policy setting allows you to manage whether Internet Explorer will check revocation status of servers' certificates.
-Certificates are revoked when they are compromised or no longer valid, and this option protects users from submitting confidential data to a site that may be fraudulent or not secure.
+Certificates are revoked when they're compromised or no longer valid, and this option protects users from submitting confidential data to a site that may be fraudulent or not secure.
 If you enable this policy setting, Internet Explorer will check to see if server certificates have been revoked.
-If you disable this policy setting, Internet Explorer won't check server certificates to see if they have been revoked.
-If you don't configure this policy setting, Internet Explorer won't check server certificates to see if they have been revoked.
+If you disable this policy setting, Internet Explorer won't check server certificates to see if they've been revoked.
+If you don't configure this policy setting, Internet Explorer won't check server certificates to see if they've been revoked.
   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067046)

   **Default**: Enabled